tfmortie/uaml/README.md

 # Uncertainty-Aware Machine Learning

-**uaml** is a Python module for easy yet highly effective uncertainty-aware classification and is built on top of scikit-learn, with support for all available scikit-learn probabilistic base classifiers.
+**uaml** is a Python module for easy yet highly effective uncertainty-aware machine learning and is built on top of scikit-learn, with support for all available scikit-learn probabilistic base classifiers.

 ## Installation